 Will Your Charleston Personal Injury Claim go to Trial?

 The vast majority of personal injury claims are resolved through settlements with insurance carriers in Charleston, West Virginia.
 If your case is resolved through an insurance settlement, this means that you will not have to go to trial.
-However, if the insurance carriers or at-fault party involved in the case refuse to offer a fair settlement or if they deny the claim altogether, then it may be necessary to file hey personal injury lawsuit in civil court.
+However, if the insurance carriers or at-fault party involved in the case refuse to offer a fair settlement or if they deny the claim altogether, then it may be necessary to file an injury lawsuit in civil court.

 When a personal injury lawsuit gets filed, this officially enters the court system but does not necessarily mean that your case will go to trial.
 There is an extensive process involved in these claims before a case reaches that point.
 In fact, most personal injury lawsuits that get filed are still resolved before they go before a jury.
 However, the time frame for how long it takes to resolve these claims will increase when a lawsuit gets filed.
 We strongly suggest that you work with your personal injury lawyer in Charleston who can help walk you through the benefits of settling a claim versus the benefits of filing a personal injury lawsuit.
 There is always a balance that has to be taken between expediency and the desire to secure maximum compensation for your losses.